SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Introduction

+To mitigate the training inference mismatch caused by naively introducing SWA, we utilize: \begin{enumerate} \item \textbf{Keep First $k$ Tokens}: explicitly preserving attention to the first $k$ ``sink'' tokens, to keep the attention distribution stable. \item \textbf{Fine tuning with SWA}: lightweight, SWA aware supervised fine tuning on long context data. \end{enumerate}

-Among these, FA Decode is a novel method we introduce.
-Keep First $k$ Tokens and FA/SWA Interleaving have been proven effective in prior work \cite{xiao2024efficientstreaminglanguagemodels,gemmateam2024gemma2improvingopen,zhang2025lighttransferlongcontextllmsecretly}, while CoT and fine-tuning are common LLM techniques.
-However, the optimal strategy for combining these methods to achieve effective SWA adaptation remains unexplored.
+While FA Decode is a novel method we introduce, the other strategies have been proven individually effective in various contexts~\citep{xiao2024efficientstreaminglanguagemodels,gemmateam2024gemma2improvingopen,zhang2025lighttransferlongcontextllmsecretly}.
+However, how combine them for better, cheaper SWA adaptation remains unexplored.

-Therefore, in our experiments, we evaluate SWAA on Qwen3 \cite{yang2025qwen3technicalreport} and Llama3.1 \cite{grattafiori2024llama3herdmodels} across several long-context benchmarks, measuring both performance and efficiency under a wide range of SWAA configurations.
-First, we find that each method makes a distinct contribution, but no single ingredient suffices to make SWA competitive with full attention.
-Second, we show that specific synergistic combinations of methods can recover a large fraction of the original long-context performance.
-Third, we analyze the performance-efficiency trade-offs of different SWAA recipes and identify some recommended configurations suitable for different deployment scenarios, which can achieving nearly 100\% speedup with 90\% accuracy retention in efficiency-first scenarios, or 30\% speedup with nearly 100\% accuracy retention in quality-first scenarios.
-This shows SWAA is a flexible toolkit beyond a fixed strategy.
+In our experiments, we evaluate SWAA on Qwen3~\citep{yang2025qwen3technicalreport} and Llama3.1~\citep{grattafiori2024llama3herdmodels} across several long context benchmarks.
+First, we find that although each strategy is helpful, no single ingredient suffices to make SWA competitive with full attention in answer quality.
+Second, we show that specific synergistic combinations of these methods can effectively recover long context performance.
+Third, despite the varying degrees of computational overhead introduced by these methods, our analysis of performance-efficiency trade-offs identifies recommended SWAA configurations for diverse scenarios.
+For instance, SWAA can achieve nearly 100\% speedup with 90\% accuracy retention in efficiency first scenarios, or a 30\% speedup with nearly 100\% accuracy retention in quality first scenarios, making SWAA a flexible toolkit rather than a fixed, rigid strategy.